Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Water in the rainforest

 Comparatively, water has several distinct stores and flows in the rainforest.
 As temperatures are high, combined with the availability of sunlight being in the equator, large amounts of photosynthesis can occur.
 The high air temperatures facilitate more moisture in the air too.
 Temperatures also allow for evaporation to be much faster.
 All of this combined means that the rates of evapotranspiration are very high, with **over half** of all precipitation being recycled - evaporated again before it having a chance to run off.

-Interception loss - precipitation (rainfall) stopped by trees and subsequently evaporates - represents a **quarter** of evaporation in rainforests.
+Interception loss - precipitation (rainfall) stopped by trees and subsequently evaporates - represents **half** of of this evapotranspiration.